 Some overseas qualified teachers can apply to the TRA for the award of qualified teacher status (QTS) in England.
-More information about this is available at the following link Qualified teacher status (QTS): qualify to teach in England - GOV.UK (www.gov.uk)here.
+More information about this is available at the following link Qualified teacher status (QTS): qualify to teach in England - GOV.UK (www.gov.uk) here.
 Please note that holding a teaching qualification (wherever it was obtained) does not provide suitable assurances for safeguarding purposes that an individual has not been found guilty of any wrongdoing or misconduct, and or is suitable to work with children.

-1.5 Childcare Disqualification Declaration
+5.5 Childcare disqualification declaration

-Where relevant (as detailed below), applicants must complete a Childcare Disqualification form provided by the school in relation to the Childcare Disqualification Regulations 2018.
-This is to cover circumstances where the individual has a conviction that may result in them being barred from working with children.
+Where relevant (as detailed below), candidates must complete a Childcare Disqualification form provided by us in relation to the Childcare Disqualification Regulations 2018.
+This is to cover circumstances where an individual has a conviction that may result in them being barred from working with children.
 Where a positive declaration is made a waiver can be applied for from Ofsted and must be satisfactorily granted before the candidate may commence work.